Stratio/cassandra-lucene-index/doc/documentation.rst

    for syntax reference.

-**Example:** search for rows where name contains a word that starts with “p” and a vowel repeated twice (e.g. “pape”).
+**Example:** search for rows where name contains a word that starts with “p” and a vowel repeated twice (e.g. “pape”):

 .. code-block:: sql